Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

-Our list of the 30 best Netflix movies is updated on a daily basis with new original films as well as returning classics, so there’s something for everyone.
+Our list of the 30 best Netflix movies is updated daily with new original films as well as returning classics, so there’s something for everyone.
 We also keep an eye on and replace movies that have been removed from Netflix (RIP, Pan’s Labyrinth), so this list is as up-to-date as possible with the top Netflix movies.

 Jane Campion’s The Power of the Dog and Lin Manuel Miranda’s debut film, tick, tick…BOOM! – two superb, character-driven dramas that tell two very different stories – are the most recent additions to our library.
 They’re both Netflix original films, by the way.